Gonococcal arthritisDisseminated gonococcal infection (DGI); Disseminated gonococcemia

 Symptoms usually improve within 1 to 2 days of starting treatment.
 Full recovery can be expected.

 Untreated, this condition may lead to persistent joint pain.

 When to Contact a Medical Professional

-Call your health care provider if you have symptoms of gonorrhea or gonococcal arthritis.
+Call your provider if you have symptoms of gonorrhea or gonococcal arthritis.

-Not having sexual intercourse (abstinence) is the only absolutely sure method of preventing gonorrhea.
+Not having sexual intercourse (abstinence) is the only sure method to prevent gonorrhea.
 A monogamous sexual relationship with a person who you know does not have any sexually transmitted disease (STD) can reduce your risk.
 Monogamous means you and your partner do not have sex with any other people.

 Treating all sexual partners is essential to prevent re-infection.

 Cook PP, Siraj DS.
 Bacterial arthritis.
 In: Firestein GS, Budd RC, Gabriel SE, et al., eds.
 Kelly's Textbook of Rheumotology .
 9th ed.
 Philadelphia, PA: Elsevier Saunders; 2013:chap 109.